uncharted-distil/distil-help/src/pages/topics/data-augmentation/join-datasets.md

    {% include image.html file="data-augmentation/join-datasets/join-suggestion.png" alt="Select the World Bank Employment Indicators dataset" %}

 3. Scroll through a sample of records to preview the join.
 Evaluate how the features from the join dataset have been added to your original selection.
-4. Click **Commit Join** to return to the Create Models stage and add any new features to your model.
+4. Click **Commit Join** to return to the Select Model Features stage and add any new features to your model.

    {% include image.html file="data-augmentation/join-datasets/join-preview.png" alt="Preview the join before committing" %}